jamesandpanda/tutorials/COMP2511/24T3/tute08/README.md

 ```

 Use the Singleton Pattern to ensure that only one person can access the bank at a time.
 You can assume for simplicity's sake that only one access to *any* bank account can ever be made at a given time.

+## C. Decorator Pattern

+Imagine you are running a milk tea store, where customers can order a regular milk tea ($6.00) with as many of the following toppings as they would like added on top:
+- Pearls, costing $0.80
+- Lychee Jelly, costing $0.90
+- Milk Foam, costing $1.00

+Design a system in `src/milktea` that uses the Decorator Pattern to fulfill these requirements.